nashville-software-school/client-side-mastery/CapStones/README.md

     March 2-25: Complete your capstone project and instructor interview.

     March 26th: Soft Demos (you demo to your classmates and instructors).
+Last day of Client-Side.

+    March 28-April 2: No Class.

+    April 4: 1st day of Python!

     April 9th: Demo Day!